 The goal of the B-AIR LAB 2023 series of seminars and lectures is to integrate and encourage the exchange of knowledge and information on the importance of sound and storytelling – from cradle to senior age, thus contributing to new connections (including international ones), and above all obtaining an overview of the existing sound knowledge horizon, systematizing it for practical use.

-The first lecture in the first module of web seminars and lectures will be held by the established developmental psychologist prof. dr. Ljubica Marjanovič Umek, followed by lectures by developmental psychologist and psychotherapist doc. dr. Andreja Poljanec, and pediatrician and neurologist dr. Tina Bregant.
-Wrapping up the first module will be a round table with Nataša Bucik (Ministry of Culture), Nada Požar Matijašič (Ministry of Education, Science, and Sport) and others, who will discuss the contents and performances best suited for children, building the contextual bridge to the next module of web presentations focusing on artists and children's works creators.
-Experience and contemplation on art for babies will be shared by the creatives Anja Štefan, Gaja Kos, Andrej Rozman Roza, Peter Svetina, Elena Volpi, editor of children's literature at the Mladinska Knjiga publishing house and family experiential gestalt therapist Irena Matko Lukan, editor of Ciciban magazine Nana Kisel, Slovenian language scholar and librarian Darja Lavrenčič Vrabec, academy trained violinist and music professor Vildana Repše, musicologist and music professor Katja Virant Iršič and others.
+The first lecture in the first module of web seminars and lectures has been by the established developmental psychologist prof. dr. Ljubica Marjanovič Umek, followed by lectures by developmental psychologist and psychotherapist doc. dr. Andreja Poljanec, and pediatrician and neurologist dr. Tina Bregant.
+Wrapping up the first module is a round table with Nataša Bucik (Ministry of Culture), Nada Požar Matijašič (Ministry of Education, Science, and Sport) and others, who discuss the contents and performances best suited for children, building the contextual bridge to the next module of web presentations focusing on artists and children's works creators.
+Experience and contemplation on art for babieshas been shared by the creatives Anja Štefan, Gaja Kos, Andrej Rozman Roza, Peter Svetina, Elena Volpi, editor of children's literature at the Mladinska Knjiga publishing house and family experiential gestalt therapist Irena Matko Lukan, editor of Ciciban magazine Nana Kisel, Slovenian language scholar and librarian Darja Lavrenčič Vrabec, academy trained violinist and music professor Vildana Repše, musicologist and music professor Katja Virant Iršič and others.